Bisexual blues – the forgotten workplace minority

 - When possible, bisexual staff should be consulted when relevant policy is reviewed.

-However, Stonewall’s research has found that bisexual men and women often feel excluded from LGBT employee networks as these are perceived to primarily cater for lesbians and gay men, with little participation by bisexual employees and no focus on bisexual issues.
+However, Stonewall’s research has found that bisexual men and women often feel excluded from LGBTI employee networks as these are perceived to primarily cater for lesbians and gay men, with little participation by bisexual employees and no focus on bisexual issues.

 - Nominating a bisexual officer responsible for advising the network on current issues and responsible for bisexual inclusion;